Estimated reading time: 5 minutes

-Lastly, the Small Business Administration (SBA) has long-supported veteran business owners by providing them access to small business workshops and training and business development opportunities via government contracts.
+Lastly, the SBA has long-supported veteran business owners by providing them access to small business workshops and training and business development opportunities via government contracts.

 Unsecured business loans.

-Unsecured business loans for veterans do not require collateral, which reduces the risk for the borrower.
-That said, an unsecured loan will almost always have a higher interest rate than a secured loan.
+Unsecured business loans for veterans do not require collateral, reducing the borrower’s risk.
+However, an unsecured loan will always have a higher interest rate than a secured one.
 Nevertheless, unsecured loans are popular among veteran entrepreneurs because they can be obtained quickly, even with a less-than-stellar credit rating.

 Unsecured loans are available from most lenders, and the loan amounts range between $3,000 and $250,000.
 In addition, payback terms for unsecured loans are much shorter than those for traditional loans.
 You can expect to see repayment periods between 3 and 24 months.